 Atelier Kempe Thill architects and planners was founded in 2000 by the two German architects, André Kempe and Oliver Thill, following their Europan 5 winning proposal of three hundred dwellings in Kop van Zuid, Rotterdam.

 The office’s range of work has systematically broadened since its foundation.
 Beginning with collective housing and small public building commissions, the practice portfolio has developed to include large renovation, infrastructure and urban design projects.
 Single-sided specialisation and the consequent limitations have been avoided through the wide diversity of commissions; as a result the practice is also more economically stable.
 Since its foundation, Atelier Kempe Thill has tried to establish itself within the wider European market.
 Through its participation in over two hundred international competitions, the office has acquired commissions in Austria, Belgium, Egypt, France, Germany, Morocco, the Netherlands and Switzerland.

 Atelier Kempe Thill is becoming increasingly well known in architectural circles.
 In the twi decades the office has appeared in around five hundred publications worldwide, amongst which were four monographs.
 In addition, the office’s partners have given more than three hundred lectures.
 This professional recognition enables the office to acquire increasingly complex projects and compete with the larger, more commercial practices.

-The office has currently about twenty employees of seven different nationalities.
+The office has currently about twenty-five employees of seven different nationalities.